Madame Sul-Te-Wan: Early life

 When Crawford began using the stage name "Madame Sul-Te-Wan" is unknown; its first appearance on a cast list is in 1931, as the character of Voodoo Sue in Heaven on Earth.
-The origin of its composition is also unknown; she clearly chose its exotic Asiatic-sounding construction to suggest a mixed race ancestry, which allowed her to play East Asian, American Indian, Spanish, African and Negro character roles.
-To further advance the mystery engendered around her heritage it was sometimes claimed that her father was an Indian Hindu or a Native Hawaiian.
+The origin of the name is also unknown; historian Donald Bogle observed that it suggests a mixed race ancestry, which allowed her to play East Asian, American Indian, Spanish, African and Negro character roles.
+Bolstering this, Jet claimed in 1959 that her father had been "a Hindu manservant", while the 2003 Encyclopedia of the Harlem Renaissance noted allegations that her father had been Native Hawaiian.

 Early film career

 Following her roles for Griffith, "Madame Sul-Te-Wan" followed up in 1916 with an uncredited role in the Anita Loos-penned drama The Children Pay with Lillian Gish and, again uncredited, in 1917 with Gish's sister Dorothy in the Edward Morrissey-directed drama Stage Struck.

 Throughout the 1910s and 1920s, Sul-Te-Wan would establish herself as a publicly recognizable character actress.
 In 1918 she appeared (uncredited) in Tarzan of the Apes as Jane's maid, Esmerelda.
 She appeared uncredited, most often in "Mammy" roles, alongside such popular actors of the silent film era as Tom Mix, Leatrice Joy, Matt Moore, Mildred Harris, Harry Carey, Robert Harron, and Mae Marsh.
 She appeared uncredited in the 1927 James W. Horne-directed Buster Keaton comedy College, and, uncredited, in the 1929 Erich von Stroheim-directed drama Queen Kelly, starring Gloria Swanson.